bsteen/bsteen.github.io/mazda3-bl.md

 - They also take a longer time to ship out the parts versus dealer websites, in my experience

 - <https://getoemparts.com>
-    - Cranston, RI; part of the <https://newautoparts.com> network
+    - Cranston, RI; believe it is part of Tasca Automotive dealership network
+        - Tasca has a location in Cranston, RI and has an automotive collision repair shop at Get OEM Part's address
-    - Order purchases are processed through NewAutoParts.com (New Auto Parts, LLC)
+    - Order payments are made to NewAutoParts.com (New Auto Parts, LLC), another OE parts seller presumably also part of Tasca
-    - Generally has the lowest prices for OE Mazda parts anywhere else on the internet (make sure to check other places to be sure)
+    - Generally has the lowest prices for OE Mazda parts anywhere else on the internet
     - The issue is that they've told me several times that common Mazda parts are either not actually in stock or need to be special ordered
     - They take their time between receiving the order and actually shipping the parts
     - If the item is actually in stock and you don't mind waiting for shipping, this place is usually the cheapest by a few dollars